Extending Electronic Outgoing Invoices for Government Tracking using In-App Extensibility

 Thank you for reading this blog post.
 Time to test!
 Please leave your comment and feedback.

-Further information on extending localization you can find here.
+For further information about Extending Electronic Invoices for Italy watch this video and more on extending localization you can find here.

 First of all, nice blog.